buw-bicycle-traffic/BicycleSimulator/docs/Setup_and_Building_of_Simulator/Setup_of_Scenarios.md

 10. Now, with all the necessary data to create your scenario in your scene, we can start creating the road network.
 This can easily be done by using the road plan tool found in the upper left side of the program

 11. Clicking on this should bring you into the tool, and you can start adding roads to your scene.
-Simply right-click on the location you would like to start a  street and then once again to end the segment
+Right-click to set the roads control points, left-click to complete the road

-12. Now with your first street in your desired location, we can add some detail to that street.
-First, we can add topography data by telling Roadrunner to add the topography data to the streets by clicking on project roads on the left side of the program
+12. Now with your first street in your desired location, we can add topography data by telling Roadrunner to add the topography data to the streets by clicking on project roads on the left side of the program

 ![Roadrunner6](./RR6.jpg)